codeburl/watson-to-sheets/README.md

 # watson-to-sheets
-Connect your Google Sheets with IBM’s powerful Watson APIs to get powerful machine learning and analysis inside your spreadsheet without writing any code.
+Connect your Google Sheets with IBM’s Watson  APIs to get sophisticated, AI-powered analysis inside your spreadsheets without writing any code.

 This project adds a new (custom) menu to any Google Sheet that reads data and settings from your spreadsheet and sends it to the Watson APIs.
 The menu is powered by Google Apps Script (included in this repository), but does not require any coding.